 Indeed, life insurance policies are often purchased in one’s 20s and 30s when marriage and children enter the picture, which may be decades before the policy pays out.
 Documents can easily get lost, misfiled, or forgotten.
-This is particularly true if the policyowner failed to give the life insurance company a forwarding address when they moved, kept spotty financial records, or suffered a decline in cognitive function late in life.
+This is particularly true if the policyowner failed to give the life insurance company a forwarding address when he or she moved, kept spotty financial records, or suffered a decline in cognitive function late in life.

 Fortunately, most people are successful in locating life insurance policies in times of need, making a claim to the insurer, and receiving their benefit.
 The American Council of Life Insurers reports that insurance companies have paid more than $600 billion in life insurance benefits over the last decade.1